Smart routing improves upon BGP routing by taking network conditions and reliability into account, and choosing less direct routes that are faster.

 Smart routing is faster than standard routing using BGP.
 It's like using Google Maps or Waze instead of just measuring distances on a printed map.
 Drivers may be able to figure out the shortest route with a map, but to figure out the fastest route at that moment, they need real-time traffic data.

 Just as a commute can be made faster by driving the long way around to avoid heavy traffic, smart routing chooses less congested routes to avoid network congestion.
 This optimizes the speed at which data is able to traverse the web and reach its destination.

 Smart routing is not an alternative routing system to BGP; rather, it runs on top of BGP to optimize traffic routes.

 Argo is a smart routing service that selects routes based on network congestion and reliability.
-Because Internet requests for ~15% of the Fortune 1,000 run through Cloudflare’s network, Argo has enough of a sample size to be able to make informed decisions on which routes are most and least trafficked.
+Because Internet requests for millions of websites run through Cloudflare’s network, Argo has enough of a sample size to be able to make informed decisions on which routes are most and least trafficked.
 It also avoids dropped packets by cutting out unreliable network connections.